tylermachen/spotify-api-todo-web-0715-public/README.md

 ## Instructions

-* Now that you've played around with an API a bit, it's time to write some code that will allow you to interact with these API sites in Ruby!
+* Now that you've played around with an API a bit, it's time to write some code that will allow you to interact with these API sites in Ruby.
 * This is a test-driven lab so just get those specs to pass.
-Remember to start with the first specs then move to the later ones as they build on each other!
+Remember to start with the first specs then move to the later ones as they build on each other.

 ## Help